jonnonz1/nz-statute-book/acts/public/2010/private-security-personnel-and-private-investigators-act-2010.md

   (e) a property guard employee:
   (f) a personal guard employee:
   (g) a crowd controller employee.
-(2) A person commits an offence and is liable on summary conviction to a fine not exceeding $20,000 who— (a) is employed, engaged as a contractor, acts, or holds himself or herself out to any person or to the public as a person of any kind specified in subsection (1); and
+(2) A person commits an offence and is liable on conviction to a fine not exceeding $20,000 who— (a) is employed, engaged as a contractor, acts, or holds himself or herself out to any person or to the public as a person of any kind specified in subsection (1); and
   (b) does not hold a certificate of approval authorising him or her as a responsible employee of that kind.
 (3) This section is subject to section 61.